Life In Daggerdale: Gameplay (4 out of 5)

 There is a small amount of voice acting in cutscenes as well, and it’s actually surprisingly solid for a downloadable arcade game.
 It’s a small thing, but it’s another thing that’s a big part of the game’s successful atmosphere.

-Two Warriors Are Better Than One: Co-op Play
+Two Warriors Are Better Than One: Co-op Play (4 out of 5)

 The game offers both local and online co-op play, though it’s not true co-op in the sense that both players can run a campaign together.
 Instead, the player hosting the game plays their single player campaign, and the other player just helps them with their quests.
 You are able to keep any loot you pick up and any experience you gain while playing your character in another person’s game, however.